ripSquid/styrdokument/pm/eng/pm_for_sektionens_styrelse.md

 #### 3.2.1 The president

-The president is the convenor of the board, leads the boards work and is the head liable for the chapters continual activities and shall therefore make sure that the work within the chapter works satisfyingly.
+The president is the convener of the board, leads the boards work and is the head liable for the chapters continual activities and shall therefore make sure that the work within the chapter works satisfyingly.

 The president shall cooperate actively with and attend the meetings arranged by THS Presidents council.